oauthjs/node-oauth2-server/CONTRIBUTING.md

   the changes
 - Once all reviewers have approved your PR it will be merged by one of the maintainers :tada:

-## For maintainers

-Maintainers of this repository have an extended responsibility for security and integrity.
-Therefore you have to take extra care on preparing publishing.

-### When to release a new version?

-- on fixed vulnerabilities
-- on fixed dependency-vulnerabilites
-- on new added features
-- what else?

-### When to decide between major, minor and path release?

-- major = breaking
-- minor = features and security fixes
-- patch = general fixes and small improvements

-### How to release a new version?

-What's required to publish to npm, which branches are involved, what should not be done etc.

-## Become a maintainer

-What is required to become a maintainer?